varfco/help/id_ID/budgets.index.md

 **Tetapkan anggaran di Firefly III**

-Pertama-tama, tetapkan jumlah yang tersedia untuk anda dengan menekan gambar pensil disamping ''*Available in ~~~*''.
+First, set the amount that is available to you by clicking the pencil icon next to "*Available in ~~~*".
 By default, this is zero.
-Tekan simbol (i) untuk mendapatkan indikasi dari apa yang bisa anda belanjakan bulan depan.
-Pada contoh ini, Saya akan menggunakan 1000,-.

 Kemudian, buatlah beberapa anggaran dengan tombol ''Creat a budget" bisa di tengah layar atau dimenu bagian atas.
 Yang anda butuhkan untuk sebuah anggaran adalah sebuah nama.